 You think it's still relevant, Mike?

-Um and and more of the idea of families and then communities taking care of themselves.
+And more of the idea of families and then communities taking care of themselves.

-That's that's an excellent point, Mike.
+That's an excellent point, Mike.

 Thanks for the call.

-Countries have been breaking up, that's the story.
+Countries have been breaking up.

-Why is and if you look at the wealthiest societies in the world, too, they're also small countries.
+Why is, and if you look at the wealthiest societies in the world, too, they're also small countries.

-Uh there are all these places like Luxembourg and Norway.
+They're all these places like Luxembourg and Norway.

 It wouldn't have lasted.